wp-plugins/quiz-tool-lite/readme.txt

 == Description ==

-This tool was originally written as we wanted to display an individual question on a page, along with feedback for formative assessment.
-However it also handles summative assessment if you wish to deploy an entire quiz.
+This plugin allows you to display an individual question on a page, along with feedback for formative assessment using no form or page submission.
+It also handles summative assessment if you wish to deploy an entire quiz.

+**Question Types**
+*   Single response / True False(radio)
+*   Multiple response (checkbox)
+*   Free Text Entry (text box)
+*   Reflective question types (click to reveal)

 **Features**

-*   Single response (radio), multiple response (checkbox) and reflective question types (click to reveal)
-*   Can Embed a single question on a wordpress post or page for formative assessment (no form posting)
+*   Embed a single question on a post or page for formative assessment (no form posting)
 *   Create multiple quizzes from your question 'pots' and deploy on a page for recording student scores
 *   Adds an 'Insert Question' link to the editor toolbar
 *   Uses shortcode
-*   Export questions from one WP site to another
+*   Export / import questions from one WP site to another
-*   Display participants responses to previously submitted reflective questions on different pages
+*   Can display participants responses to previously submitted reflective questions on different pages

-*   Quiz options for date window available, max attempts, display feedback or not and max time between attempts
+**Quiz Options**
+*   Date window for availability
+*   Restrict access to logged in users
+*   Limit max attempts for logged in users
+*   Add a time limit that auto submits the page after x minutes and x seconds
+*   Limit time between attempts e.g. once a day
+*   Optional redirect to abother website once the quiz is completed
+*   Email participants an admin once a quiz has been completed
+*   Security measures so participants cannot use the browser back button to correct and resubmit

 <div>
   <a href="https://www.efolio.soton.ac.uk/blog/alexfurr/quiz-tool-lite-demo/">Click here to view some example of the embedded formative questions</a>